visit-dav/visit/src/doc/gui_manual/Contributing/index.rst

 There will be a lot of output regarding various links and the results of checking those links.
 You want to find those cases where a link's status is reported as ``broken`` and then try to correct them.

+For some reason, Sphinx' linkcheck builder winds up actually downloading links to `.tar.gz` and `.zip` files.
+This causes the linkcheck to take much more time to run than it ordinarily would.
+We have filed an issue ticket about this and for the time being are using the ``linkcheck_ignore`` *option* in ``conf.py`` to temporarily skip links to data files.

+In addition depending on *where* you run the linkcheck (e.g. behind a firewall or other cyber-security apparatus), you may get different results due to any cyber-security IP filtering.

 .. _contributing_forward: